kjarya/jhinlab/README.md

-# Jinlap Service
+# Jinlab Service

 ## About

-Jinlap connects Tibetans and Buddhist practitioners worldwide with monasteries across India and the Himalayan region, making sacred prayer services accessible to anyone, anywhere.
+Jinlab connects Tibetans and Buddhist practitioners worldwide with monasteries across India and the Himalayan region, making sacred prayer services accessible to anyone, anywhere.

 ### The Problem